Casualties of Israeli attacks on the Gaza Strip: Aftermath

 Brigadier general Ilan Tal stated that the mortar crews had shot back to save their own lives.

-The Goldstone Mission concluded that firing mortars into an area were 1,368 people were crowded, in a nearby UNWRA school, in order to kill a small number of militants - Israel later alleged a mortar had been fired at their forces from somewhere in that vicinity - cannot meet the terms of proportionality for warranting the military advantage gained thereby.
+The Goldstone Mission concluded that firing mortars into an area where 1,368 people were crowded, in a nearby UNWRA school, in order to kill a small number of militants - Israel later alleged a mortar had been fired at their forces from somewhere in that vicinity - cannot meet the terms of proportionality for warranting the military advantage gained thereby.

 2014

 In what it called Operation Protective Edge launched on 8 July 2014, Israel announced it would strike houses of senior Palestinian activists in Gaza and residences which were deemed operative centres.
 To avoid casualties, it stated a roof knocking procedure and telephone warnings would be given in advance to alert civilians inside to evacuate within 5 minutes.
 In the first two days, 11 such homes were attacked with this method.
 According to the Israeli NGO B'Tselem this tactic contravenes International Humanitarian Law, though some interpretations challenge that view.

+Israeli news outlet +972 magazine criticused Israel's "100-eyes-for-an eye spiral of violence".

 Kaware family home

 At about 1:30 pm on 8 July 2014, the families in Ahmad Kaware's apartment block were informed of the imminent bombing of their 3-storey 7 apartment home, and were instructed to leave.
-One of the sons,'Odeh Kaware', was a member of Hamas's military wing.
+One of the sons, 'Odeh Kaware,' was a member of Hamas's military wing.
 The family members, together with some neighbours waited outside.
 An hour and twenty minutes later, at 2:50 pm, a drone-launched missile was observed to have struck the building's solar heated water tank on the roof.
 Several family members and neighbours, after waiting some minutes, then entered the residence, and four reached the roof.
 Within ten minutes, at 3:00 pm., an F-16 fighter fired a missile which struck the building, causing it to collapse.
 In the IDF reconstruction, the pilot believed the building was empty when he fired.
 As the missile flew to its target, people were observed on the roof, but no technical means were available to avert the attack.

 8 civilians were killed in the strike, including six children.
 28 other people were injured, 10 of whom severely.

 In its initial declaration the IDF stated that this and other homes bombed that day were attacked because they were the homes of militants.
 A later comuniqué, reportedly adjusting the justification in order to comply with international law distinctions, reframed the bombing as one aimed at operative military centres.
 The Israeli army through its Military Advocate General's investigation was absolved of any malfeasance, writing that there was no fault in the actions of the IDF forces involved, and that despite the fact that the attack resulted in a regrettable outcome, it does not affect its legality post facto.'